The Boys in the Band (1970 film)

-The Boys in the Band is a 1970 American drama film directed by William Friedkin from a screenplay by Mart Crowley, based on Crowley's 1968 Off-Broadway play of the same name.
-It is among the early major American motion pictures to revolve around gay characters, often cited as a milestone in the history of gay cinema, and thought to be the first mainstream American film to use the swear word "cunt".
+The Boys in the Band is a 1970 American drama film directed by William Friedkin from a screenplay by Mart Crowley (who also produced), based on Crowley's 1968 play.
+The ensemble cast, all of whom also played the roles in the play's initial Off-Broadway run, includes Kenneth Nelson, Peter White, Leonard Frey, Cliff Gorman, Frederick Combs, Laurence Luckinbill, Keith Prentice, Robert La Tourneaux, and Reuben Greene.

-The ensemble cast, all of whom also played the roles in the play's initial stage run in New York City, includes Kenneth Nelson, Peter White, Leonard Frey, Cliff Gorman, Frederick Combs, Laurence Luckinbill, Keith Prentice, Robert La Tourneaux, and Reuben Greene.
-Model/actress Maud Adams has a brief cameo appearance in the opening montage, as does restaurateur Elaine Kaufman.
+The film is among the early major American motion pictures to revolve around gay characters, often cited as a milestone in the history of gay cinema, and thought to be the first mainstream American film to use the swear word "cunt".
+It was released in the United States by National General Pictures on March 18, 1970.

 Plot

-In an Upper East Side apartment in Manhattan in 1968, Michael, a Roman Catholic, recovering alcoholic and sporadically employed actor, hosts a birthday party for his friend, Harold.
-Michael's best friend, Donald, arrives early because of a cancelled psychotherapy session, and helps Michael prepare.
-Donald observes that Michael has not been drinking the past five weeks, and Michael says he quit drinking and smoking because his bad habits leave him in a vicious cycle.
+In a Manhattan Upper East Side apartment in 1968, Michael, a Roman Catholic, recovering alcoholic and sporadically employed actor, hosts a birthday party for his friend, Harold.
+Michael's best friend, Donald, arriving early because of a cancelled psychotherapy session, helps Michael prepare.
+When Donald observes that Michael has not been drinking the past five weeks, Michael says he quit drinking and smoking because his bad habits leave him in a vicious cycle.
 Alan, Michael's former college roommate, calls with an urgent need to see Michael.
-Michael reluctantly agrees and invites him to come over.
+Reluctantly, Michael agrees and invites him over.

 One by one, the guests arrive.
 Emory is an interior designer.
 Hank, a soon-to-be-divorced schoolteacher, and Larry, a fashion photographer, are a couple whose relationship is on the rocks, struggling with monogamy.
 Bernard is a bookstore clerk.
 "Cowboy", a hustler and Emory's birthday "gift" to Harold, arrives.
-Michael warns his guests that Alan is an uptight, straight conservative, who Michael has never come out to.
-He asks his guests to be discreet in their behavior around him.
+Warning his guests that he has never come out to Alan, who is an uptight, straight conservative, Michael asks for discretion in their behavior.

-Alan calls again to inform Michael that he will not be coming after all, and the party continues.
-However, Alan arrives unexpectedly, finds Michael and his friends doing a line dance to “Heat Wave”, and throws the gathering into turmoil.
-Alan bonds with Hank, whom he mistakes as being straight, and shows discomfort towards Emory's flamboyant behavior.
+Despite Alan calling again to inform Michael that he will not be coming after all, Alan then arrives unexpectedly, finding Michael and his friends line dancing “Heat Wave”.
+Alan's arrival throws the gathering into turmoil.
+Alan relates to Hank, whom he mistakes as being straight, but shows discomfort towards Emory's flamboyant behavior.
 Michael takes Alan to his bedroom to discuss Alan's urgent conversation, but Alan dodges his questions.

-As tensions mount, Alan descends from the upstairs bathroom and announces he is leaving.
+As tensions mount, Alan announces to the group that he is leaving.
 Emory chides him for being attracted to Hank, which results in Alan punching Emory and calling him a "faggot".
 During the ensuing chaos, Harold makes his appearance.
-In the middle of the turmoil, Michael begins drinking and smoking again and then becomes abusive.
-As the guests become more and more intoxicated, hidden resentments begin to surface.
+Michael begins drinking and smoking again, turning aggressive.
+As the guests become increasingly intoxicated, hidden resentments surface.